PipelineFX/docs/versioned_docs/version-8.0.0/administrators-guide/configuring-qube/log-files/Worker+Logs.md

 ## Setting the location of the Worker log file

-1 .Modify the following setting in the Worker qb.conf or qbwrk.conf file on the Supervisor:\
+1. Modify the following setting in the Worker qb.conf or qbwrk.conf file on the Supervisor:\
 &emsp;[worker_logfile](../../configuration-parameter-reference/worker_logfile) = logfile_path \
 &emsp;where logfile is the path to the worker log file.